4-H National Mentoring

 The program consists of three components:

-- Mentoring - Volunteer mentors work directly with youth to build academic and social skills.
+- Mentoring - Volunteer mentors work directly with at-risk youth in our schools to help them build academic and social skills.

 - 4-H Activities - Club involvement serves to enhance social competencies through leadership opportunities, community service and group projects.

 - Family STEM Events - Group activities are designed to foster family bonds through experiential learning activities.

 Currently, there are three schools with 4-H YFP programs in Jefferson County: